James9074/Unity-Juice-UI/README.md

 # Juice UI
 A Juicy system for tweening Unity3D sprites, UI elements, and more.
+Tested in Unity 4.6 - 5.3.

 How To Use
 =======